NCAA Basketball: A Cross-section of America

 - Duke undergraduate education is highly ranked: US news ranked Duke at #10; the only other highly ranked schools with teams in the tournament are Cornell, Georgetown, and UC Berkeley

 - Duke alumni earn serious money: Out of ~600 schools PayScale ranked for bachelor's alumni earnings, Duke was 12th.
+(Note: these figures change every year, so check the link for updated info.)

 Thank goodness Duke has football.
 It is all that keeps the Duke students and alumni humble. :-)